diehlpk/SG20/sources/modules/concurrency-parallelism/async-programming.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

-* Asynchronous programming allows for non-blocking functions launches and enables that functions are executed asynchronoulsy.
+* Asynchronous programming allows for non-blocking functions launches and enables that functions are executed asynchronously.
-* Asynchronous programming is one form of parallism and concurrency included in the C++ standard
+* Asynchronous programming is one form of parallelism and concurrency included in the C++ standard

 ### Topic introduction